Why Does My Cat Eat Human Food?

 Cats Know When They’re Spoiled

 I consider my cats not as mere pets but as part of the family.
 Some cat parents, however, take this to a higher level by letting their cats join them during mealtimes and eat what the family eats.
 After all, the family that eats together stays together, right?
 This can result to the cat becoming spoiled, preferring to eat the more yummy human food over her cat food.
-In worst cases, a spoiled cat would even attempt to steal food from their human’s hand.
+In the worst cases, a spoiled cat would even attempt to steal food from their human’s hand.
 Same thing may happen when you spoil cats by giving them “treats” from what you are eating.

 Most Abandoned Cats Got By On Human Food